flyCouch/MFD-Switches/README.md

 Edit: Fixed the mounting hole descriptions.
 Another Edit: Fixed resistors value.

 P.S.
-I am calling this "FlexWare".
+I am calling this "Flex-Ware".
 I am flexing my skills for all to see.
 Presented for your enjoyment.